-- The organization will comply with AmeriCorps rules and regulations including those related to prohibited and unallowable activities at the grantee, subgrantee (if applicable), and service site locations. - The applicant will hold subgrantees (if applicable) and service site locations accountable if instances of risk or noncompliance are identified. - If applicable, the CNCS-required evaluation report meets CNCS requirements. - If applicable, the CNCS-required evaluation report is of satisfactory quality.
+- The organization has a monitoring and oversight plan to prevent and detect non-compliance and enforce compliance with AmeriCorps rules and regulations including those related to prohibited and unallowable activities and criminal history checks at the grantee, subgrantee (if applicable), and service site locations. - The CNCS-required evaluation report meets CNCS requirements (if applicable), - The CNCS-required evaluation report is of satisfactory quality (if applicable).

-3. Culture that Values Learning (8 points)
+3. Culture that Values Learning (6 points)

-- The applicant's board, management, and staff collects and uses information for learning and decision making. - The applicant's management and staff produces frequent reports on how well the organization is implementing its programs and strategies.
+• The applicant's board, management, and staff collect and use information, including performance data, for learning and decision making.